Guide for International Students: International Standardized Tests

 LSAT Testing

 For students aiming to enter law school or pursue legal-related careers, the Law School Admission Test (LSAT) is typically required.
 Your LSAT score is one of the most important factors that law school admissions boards evaluate when you apply.
+The LSAT is administered in two parts, with the first part featuring multiple-choice questions, the second part an unscored writing sample.

 You can either take the LSAT test online or in person, and it takes approximately three hours to complete all sections.
 While each institution has its own criteria for the score you need to achieve, most colleges and universities expect a score above 150, with 180 being the maximum achievable score.